ON-CAMPUS PROJECT-BASED EXPERIENTIAL LEARNING

-The BYU–Hawaii on-campus internship (OCI) program combines sound business principles and real-world experiences for BYUH students as they collaborate with a variety of companies.
-Please click on the appropriate section below to learn more about participating in the OCI program.
+The On-Campus Project-Based Experiential Learning course combines sound business principles and real-world experiences for BYUH students as they collaborate with a variety of companies.
+Please click on the appropriate section below to learn more.

 - Test drive their future careers to see what they really want to do.